 In recent years, the focus of the calendar has been broadened to include all migratory birds.
 The area of concern has also been expanded beyond western Alaska to National Wildlife Refuges across the state.
-The calendar art and poetry contest enjoy ever increasing participation from K-12 students living in or near the following national wildlife refuges (villages or towns are indicated in parentheses): Arctic (Kaktovik), Yukon Delta (Bethel), Togiak (Dillingham), Izembek (Cold Bay), Alaska Peninsula/Becharof (King Salmon), Alaska Maritime (Adak), Kanuti and Selawik (Kotzebue), and Koyukuk, Nowitna, and Innoko (Galena).
+The calendar art and poetry contest enjoy ever increasing participation from K-12 students living in or near the following national wildlife refuges (villages or towns are indicated in parentheses): Arctic (Kaktovik), Yukon Delta (Bethel), Yukon Flats (Fairbanks), Togiak (Dillingham), Izembek (Cold Bay), Alaska Peninsula/Becharof (King Salmon), Alaska Maritime (Adak), Selawik (Kotzebue), Innoko (Galena), Kodiak, North Slope (Fairbanks), Tetlin (Tok).
 Over the last twenty years, more than 20,000 children have participated in the contest.

 Local contests are held at each National Wildlife Refuge office in late February.
 Local judges select winners in four categories (grades K-2, 3-5, 6-8, and 9-12), and ribbons are awarded to each local winner.
 All winning entries at the local level are then sent to Anchorage to compete in the statewide contest.
 Winners of the state competition are featured in the calendar.
 Each statewide winner receives a prize, such as a backpack of art or writing supplies, and books.
-The Grand Prize winner selects a digital camera or a bicycle.
+The Grand Prize winner receives a special prize.

 Partners and Sponsors

-The Alaska Migratory Bird Calendar is made possible through the cooperation of many partners, including Audubon Alaska, the Alaska Department of Fish & Game, Ducks Unlimited, ConocoPhillips Alaska, Donlin Creek LLC, and the US Fish & Wildlife Service.
+The Alaska Migratory Bird Calendar is made possible through the cooperation of many partners, including Audubon Alaska, the Alaska Department of Fish & Game, ConocoPhillips Alaska, Friends of Alaska National Wildlife Refuges, and the US Fish & Wildlife Service and Ducks Unlimited.
 Some partners contribute money, others contribute time and ideas, and all help with the distribution of prizes.

 The Alaska Migratory Bird Calendar needs more partners and sponsors to ensure that the calendar is produced and widely distributed each year.
-If you are interested in helping to underwrite the calendar, please email Beth Peluso or call 907-276-7034 at Audubon Alaska.
+If you are interested in helping to underwrite the calendar, please email Heidi DeCoeur or call 907-276-7034 at Audubon Alaska.